phoenixlabsresearch/spark-docs/whats-new/multiple-rewards-and-claim.md

 ## Multiple Rewards and Claim

-In Aave Protocol V2, Aave Governance activated liquidity mining rewards through a community proposal.
-While emissions of rewards differ per asset, the rewards were all denominated in `stkAave` tokens.
-Aave Protocol V3 offers option to have _**multiple rewards**_ per token.
+Spark Protocol offers option to have _**multiple rewards**_ per token.
 Now, it is possible for an asset listing to enable additional incentive rewards denominated in their protocol tokens.

 V3 also allows user to claim rewards to another account as well as self and to claim multiple types of rewards per asset in single tx.